pyscaffold/pyscaffold/README.rst

     If you are updating from a PyScaffold version before 2.0, you must manually remove the files ``versioneer.py`` and ``MANIFEST.in``.
-If you are updating from a version before 2.2, you must remove ``${PACKAGE}/_version.py``.
+If you are updating from a version prior to 2.2, you must remove ``${PACKAGE}/_version.py``.